Nonparametric Statistical Inference for Ergodic Processes: Introduction

 A comment on this setting is in order.
 When the alternative $H_1$ is less general, e.g. distributions that have finite-memory \cite{gut} or known mixing rates, one typically seeks a test that has optimal rates of decrease of probability of Type II error to 0.
-For our case, when the alternative is the set of all stationary ergodic processes, the rate of decrease of probability Type II error is necessarily non-uniform.
+For our case, when the alternative is the set of all stationary ergodic processes, this rate is necessarily non-uniform.
 In this sense, the property that we establish for our test is the strongest possible.
-Observe that it is strictly stronger than requiring that the test makes only a finite number of errors (either Type I or Type II), the setting considered, for example, in the cases when $H_0$ is composite, or for the process classification problem that we address in this work.
+Observe that the notion of consistency that we consider is stronger than requiring that the test makes only a finite number of errors (either Type I or Type II) with probability 1, the setting considered, for example, in the cases when $H_0$ is composite, or for the process classification problem that we address in this work.